ericlbarrett/XOutput/README.md

 #Building

 XOutput can be built in Visual Studio 2013+.
-It repends on the SlimDX developer SDK which can be found [here](http://slimdx.org/)
+It depends on the SlimDX developer SDK which can be found [here](http://slimdx.org/)

 #How to Set Up